wighawag/blog-ipfs/webapp/drafts/ethereum-and-gas.md

 # captionlabel: Source:
 # captionlink: https://en.wikipedia.org/wiki/File:Sacred_Chao_2.jpg
 ---
-In this article, we'll explore the concept of gas on Ethereum.
-We'll explain how it behaves and show what its sometimes, subtle behaviour actually implies.
+Hi, I am back with an article on ethereum.
+We'll explore the concept of gas and explain how it behaves and show what its sometimes, subtle behaviour actually implies.

 It turns out that almost every Smart Contract Accounts and Meta Transaction implementations so far fail to consider the specific rules of gas when calling other contracts and are thus **vulnerable to malicious relayers**.